 The primary interest of the study is the stability of the demand equation preand postunification.
-A comparison of the parameter estimates from the same set of procedures using the period 1976 to 1989 shows them to be surprisingly similar, $[(1.22 - 3.67g_y), 1, -3.67, 3.67, -6.44]$ for the earlier period and $[(1.25 - 2.09g_y), 1, -3.625, 3.5, -7.25]$ for the later one.
+A comparison of the parameter estimates from the same set of procedures using the period $1976{-1}1989$ shows them to be surprisingly similar, [$(1.22-3.67g_y)$, 1, -3.67, 3.67, -6.44] for the earlier period and [$(1.25-2.09g_y)$, 1, -3.625, 3.5, -7.25] for the later one.
 This suggests, albeit informally, that the function has not changed (at least by much).
 A variety of testing procedures for structural break led to the conclusion that in spite of the dramatic changes of 1990, the long-run money demand function had not materially changed in the sample period.

-21.4 NONSTATIONARY PANEL DATA
+13 22.4 NONSTATIONARY PANEL DATA

-In Section 11.10, we began to examine panel data settings in which T, the number of observations in each group (e.g., country), became large as well as n.
-Applications include cross-country studies of growth using the Penn World Tables, studies of purchasing power parity, and analyses of health care expenditures.
+In Section V.8.3, we began to examine panel data settings in which T, the number of observations in each group (e.g., country), became large as well as n.
+Applications include cross-country studies of growth using the Penn World Tables [Im, Pesaran, and Shin (2003) and Sala-i-Martin (1996)], studies of purchasing power parity [Pedroni (2001)], and analyses of health care expenditures [McCoskey and Selden (1998)].
 In the small T cases of longitudinal, microeconomic data sets, the time-series properties of the data are a side issue that is usually of little interest.
 But when T is growing at essentially the same rate as n, for example, in the cross-country studies, these properties become a central focus of the analysis.

 The large T, large n case presents several complications for the analyst.
-In the longitudinal analysis, pooling of the data is usually a given, although we developed several extensions of the models to accommodate parameter heterogeneity (see Section 11.10).
-In a long-term cross-country model, any type of pooling would be especially suspect.
+In the longitudinal analysis, pooling of the data is usually a given, although we developed several extensions of the models to accommodate parameter heterogeneity (see Section In a long-term cross-country model, any type of pooling would be especially suspect.
 The time series are long, so this would seem to suggest that the appropriate modeling strategy would be simply to analyze each country separately.
-But this would neglect the hypothesized commonalities across countries such as a (proposed) common growth rate.
-Thus, the time-series panel data literature seeks to reconcile these opposing features of the data.
+But this would neglect the hypothsized commonalities across countries such as a (proposed) common growth rate.
+Thus, the recent "time-series panel data" literature seeks to reconcile these opposing features of the data.